Wisconsin Highway 136

 State Trunk Highway 136 (often called Highway 136, STH-136 or WIS 136) is a state highway in the U.S. state of Wisconsin.
 It runs east–west in southwest Wisconsin from near Reedsburg to Baraboo.
 The route was first designated in 1917 but not as WIS 136 until 1935.
-The route was extended in 2017.
+The highway was extended in 2017.

 Route description

 The highway begins at an intersection with WIS 23/WIS 33 east of Reedsburg.
 From there, it runs south along Copper Creek.
 Where Copper Creek drains into the Baraboo River, the highway follows the river in a southeasterly direction to Rock Springs, where it intersects WIS 154 and County Trunk Highway DD (CTH-DD).
 The highway then runs north of the Baraboo River in an easterly direction from Rock Springs.
 It intersects CTH-I and continues east and then starts running along Linn Street into West Baraboo.
 It intersects US 12, where it starts running concurrently with WIS 33 until the concurrency ends at Pine Street, on which it runs south.
 The highway continues along the Pine Street alignment until it curves to the west, at which point the highway runs east from it.
 The highway then reaches CTH-DL, and runs concurrently with it until ending at the entrance of Devil's Lake State Park.